Zaid-Ajaj/the-elmish-book/chapters/commands/http.md

 ### Cross-Origin HTTP Requests

-We can use relative URLs to access content from same origin but this begs the question: can we use *absolute* URLs in our HTTP requests such that we can access content from other external websites?
+We can use relative URLs to access content from the same origin but this begs the question: can we use *absolute* URLs in our HTTP requests such that we can access content from other external websites?
 It depends, unlike desktop and mobile applications that can make HTTP requests to any website or domain, HTTP requests made from a browser application cannot reach any arbitrary website unless that website *gives permission* for access by means of [Cross-Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) or CORS for short.

 When a browser tries to communicate via HTTP with an external website or application, it is making a "cross origin" request.
 These requests are called "cross origin" because the web page initiating the request is trying to access a resource that is not from the same server (i.e. same origin) that the web page was served from.